logreg-n-coffee/daily-coding-questions-java/README.md

 - Q 267: Given an 8x8 matrix, determine whether the king is in check
 - Q 268: Given a 32-bit positive integer N, determine whether it is a power of four in faster than O(log N) time
 - Q 269: Given a string representing Domino forces, Determine the orientation of each tile after the dominoes stop falling
+- Q 270: Solve a graph problem to calculate the total amount of time needed for a message to spread from Node 0 to cover all nodes in the graph
+- Q 271: Given a sorted list of integers of length N, determine if an element x is in the list without performing any multiplication, division, or bit-shift operations